-The Research and Creative Scholarship Fund is currently closed for applications.
+The Research and Creative Scholarship Fund is currently OPEN for applications.
 Please see the timeline below to determine when you are eiligble to submit your application.
 All applications must be submitted on the UM Scholarship Portal Website and must follow ALL instructions below.

 It is important to note that your project's START date must be within our date range as listed above.
 If it is not, it will not be considered for funding.

 Allocation Timeline for the 2017/18 Academic Year

 These dates should be consistent in future years as well (similar time of year), without an application window at the very beginning of the Fall Semester as there was this year.

 Funding requests for projects will be available to undergraduate and graduate students for the purpose of: